These resources support NGSS 2-LS4-1; 3-LS4-3 Biological Evolution: Unity and Diversity; 4-LS1-1 From Molecules to Organisms: Structures & Processes

 Peregrine Falcons are Feathered Fighter Jets, Basically (4 min.)

 Learn about the adaptations that help Peregrine Falcons find and eat their food.
+Check out the accompanying article here.

 Nature Lab is the Nature Conservancy's youth curriculum platform.
 Find videos, teacher guides, student activities and educator support videos.